-When an ACH origination is returned by the receiving bank we will reverse the funds in/out of your account (depending on type of transfer) and you will receive an email with the details of the return.
-Depending on the reason for return you may need to obtain additional info from your receiver and originate the transfer again.
+When the receiving bank returns an ACH origination, we will reverse the funds in/out of your account (depending on the type of transfer), and you will receive an email with the details of the return.
+Depending on the return, you may need to obtain additional information and originate the transfer again.

 Common ACH Return Reasons

-Insufficient Funds- When attempting to collect funds from a company or person it is possible that the transfer is returned due to insufficient funds in the receivers account.
-If this happens you will want to originate your transfer a second time in an attempt to collect funds.
-When creating your additional attempts you will need to change the transfer description to begin with "RETRY PYMT".
-Please be aware that due to ACH rules you are only allowed 2 subsequent attempts after the initial insufficient funds return.
+Insufficient Funds- When attempting to collect funds from a company or person, it is possible that the transfer is returned due to insufficient funds in the receiver's account.
+If this happens, you will want to originate your transfer a second time to collect funds.
+When setting up your second transfer, you will need to change the transfer description to begin with, "RETRY PYMT".
+Please be aware that you are only allowed two subsequent attempts after the initial insufficient funds return due to ACH rules.

-Stop Payment- If you have setup a transfer to pull funds from a company or person it is occasional that the receiver could place a stop payment on the transfer if the payment was sent in a different method or already paid etc. If your ACH transfer is returned for stop payment and you do not believe it should have been stopped you will need to reach out to your receiver to have them lift the stop payment at their bank.
+Stop Payment- If your ACH transfer is returned for stop payment and you do not believe it should have been stopped you will need to reach out to your receiver to lift the stop payment at their bank.
 You cannot originate your transfer again until the stop payment is lifted.

 When to Re Originate an ACH Origination

-When your ACH transfer is returned you will receive your email notification same day.
-Once you receive that notification you have 180 days to submit your re origination.
+When your ACH transfer is returned, you will receive an email notification the same day.
+Once you receive that notification, you have 180 days to submit your re-origination.

 How to Re Originate ACH Origination

-To submit your re origination you will want to login to online banking and navigate to your ACH portal.
-On the main page of your portal please locate the file that you need to originate and click copy to the right hand side.
-When the file opens you will need to enter the effective date, edit any information if needed (description, new account number or routing number) and click complete ACH at the bottom of the page.
+Log in to online banking and navigate to your ACH portal.
+On the main page of your portal, please locate the file that you need to re originate and click copy to the right-hand side.
+When the file opens, you will need to enter the effective date, edit any information if required (description, new account number, or routing number), and click complete ACH at the bottom of the page.

-If you have questions regarding your ACH Origination please reach out to Digital Banking at 781-783-1701.
+If you have questions regarding your ACH Origination, please reach out to the Cash Management Team at 781-783-1701.